How to Pick the Best Cleaning Bucket for You

 A down-press wringer is the powerhouse of the two.
 It features a handle on top that you press straight down to apply pressure.
 These types of mop buckets are incredibly durable and can extract more water, making them ideal for huge spills or for floors where you need minimal moisture.

-The Ease of Hands-Free Wringing
+The Simple Appeal of Hands-Free Wringing

 If the idea of manually pressing a wringer doesn’t appeal to you, a hands-free system is a game-changer.
 Spin mops are the most popular example of this technology.
 These clever systems, like the Lola Revolution® Spin Mop & Bucket System, use a foot pedal or a pump-action handle to spin the mop head at high speeds inside a built-in basket.